Instagram Music Not Working: 10 Proven Fixes (2026)

 One toggle fixes it.

-In our testing on the same Pixel 8, the personal account showed the full music sticker in under two seconds, while the business account on the same device showed only a generic “Sound” option with no licensed tracks at all.
+On the same device and network, a personal account typically shows the full music sticker right away, while a business account shows only a generic “Sound” option with no licensed tracks at all.

 Before you change anything, scope the problem.